BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 By completing & meeting the requirements of the SCCP Diploma & The Psychotherapy Diploma courses the delegate will receive a Diploma in Integrative Counselling & a Psychotherapy Diploma, Dip Psy.
 If you have prior learning please contact James Golding to discuss a bridging course - APL will apply

-By completing the Psychotherapy Diploma requirements only, the delegate will receive a Certificate in Integrative Counselling
+By completing the Psychotherapy Diploma requirements without prior learning the delegate will receive a Certificate in Integrative Counselling.

 NSPY - National Society of Psychotherapists